 - Microsoft Lync

-Each of these platforms will keep your workers on the communication trail and allow you to keep track at the same time.
-For more attributes, some of these have a payment option which will unlock a lot of different features for your workers such as file sharing.
+Each of these platforms will keep workers on the communication trail and allow you to keep track at the same time.
+For more attributes, some of these have a payment option which will unlock a lot of different features for workers such as file sharing.

-For keeping up with your remote workers on a personal level, have them create accounts for WhatsApp and Viber.
+For keeping up with remote workers on a personal level, have them create accounts for WhatsApp and Viber.
 You will also need their personal contact information in case of emergencies as well.

-Having a game plan in place for your remote workers should be your top priority.
+Having a game plan in place for remote workers should be your top priority.
 Do you want them to work together at the same time, or do you feel it would be better if you staggered their work throughout the day or into the night?

 In doing the latter, an already onboarded worker who lives across the world could just be starting their day while you’re ending yours.
 This allows your business to stay productive around the clock.
 The downside of this is, if you don’t have standards set in place to help this worker when they need it you may be working out a problem at 3 o’clock in the morning.

-Determine which shifts will work for each worker and set their work hours accordingly.
+Determine which schedules will work for each worker and set their work hours accordingly.
 For example, if they are writing content for your business, you will probably want them working the same hours as you.
 This way you can see real time results and edits as they go along and have a say in the process.

-Working hours are up to you and you must determine the best options for your business by setting these hours for your workers.
+Working hours are up to you and you must determine the best options for your business by setting these hours for workers.